 Inheritance of leasehold properties

-Inheritance of shares and control in a 'special purpose company'
+Inheritance of company shares and control in a 'Thai limited company'

 Legally more complicated is the transfer of company control and shares of the foreigner who holds his property under a Thai company.
-The shares must be transferrred at the department of business registration and registered in the names of the foreigner's heirs (handing over the share certificates has no effect) and the remaining (Thai nominee) shareholders must hold a shareholding meeting to appoint a new director.
+The shares must be transferred at the Department of Business Registration and registered in the names of the foreigner's heirs (handing over the share certificates has no effect as these are not bearer shares) and technically the remaining (Thai nominee) shareholders must hold a shareholding meeting to appoint a new director.